-One of the first things to discuss about working from home is when employees need to be working.
+One of the first things to discuss when working from home is when employees need to be working.
 Employers need to trust that their employees will still be just as productive at home as in the office, but you need to set a timeline for when employees should be “logged on.”
 If allowing remote work is a new concept for your organization, then stick to the same schedule as the office.
-For example, stipulate that employees start working by 8:45am, remain easily reachable throughout the day, and can “log off” come 5:00pm.
+For example, stipulate that employees start working by 8:45 am, remain easily reachable throughout the day, and can “log off” come 5:00 pm.

 Setting clear timelines for when employees need to be working and reachable is a great first step in establishing trust in a remote work relationship.

 Another key factor in a remote work environment is discussing what communication channels you and your employees will use to stay in touch.
 Google Hangouts and Slack are widely used and popular choices for fast, convenient communication that can host large numbers of people.
 If your employees set meetings and typically travel to other businesses to discuss your product or service, consider video conferencing instead.
 Zoom, GoToMeeting, and Skype are all viable options for secure video meetings.

 Canceling face-to-face meetings is less than ideal.
 But limiting nonessential travel and practicing social distancing are two methods for slowing the spread of the virus, so if you can host that in-person meeting over Zoom, do it.